 A motion for partial summary judgment may be filed only after permission is granted by the Court.
-Motions for partial summary judgment are generally discouraged, unless the motion will result in significant efficiencies at trial or for the Court.
+Motions for partial summary judgment are not permitted, unless the Court determines that motion will result in significant efficiencies at trial or for the Court.